avose/CardCloud/README.md

 For now, one can get started with the example deck file, "deck.txt".
 Also, a development version is (might be) available at: http://aaronvose.net/cardcloud .
-Please see the CardCloud GitHub Wiki page for more information, and the GitHUB Issue Tracker for current goals.
+Please see the CardCloud GitHub Wiki page for more information, and the GitHub Issue Tracker for current goals.